Besatkassaie/Differential-Maintenance-Engine/README.md

 This bundle is provided "as is" with no warranties, and the author in not liable for any damages from its use.

 ##### Remarks
-1. We are working on getting the permission to release some parts of the code[^1], until then code related to [functionalities](https://github.com/Besatkassaie/Differential-Maintenance-Engine#functionalities) 3, 4, 5, and 6 cannot be released.
+1. We are working on getting the permission to release some parts of the code[^1], until then code related to [functionalities](https://github.com/Besatkassaie/Differential-Maintenance-Engine#functionalities) 3, 4, 5, and 6 cannot be fully functional .
 2. We have adopted a Java class from Gate code repository.
 The related license can be found here: https://gate.ac.uk/gate/licence.html
 3. We have modified XML parser provided by [DBLP team](https://dblp.org/faq/How+to+parse+dblp+xml.html).
 The related license is in the body of the class.
 [^1]: Morciano, A. (2017).
 Engineering a runtime system for AQL